jiwen624/logspout/README.md

 The English version of this tutorial is still working in progress.

+### Issues

+Please open an issue and post the `logspout.json` and log sample you are using if you find a bug.

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.